-Principle 14 Submitter Code of Conduct
+➤ Principle 14 Submitter Code of Conduct

 JBATA has in place the Code of Conduct setting out issues to be complied with and necessary procedures to be established by reference banks in connection with their rate submission.
-JBATA received from reference banks their internal rules which are based on the Code of Conduct, completed a detailed review of these internal rules, and reported the results to the Oversight Committee.
-This substantiates our compliance with the IOSCO Principles.
+As mentioned in Principle 2, JBATA confirmed reference banks' compliance with the Code of Conduct, thus the JBATA is compliant with the IOSCO Principles.

-Principle 15 Internal Controls over Data Collection Currently, only rates submitted by reference banks are used to calculate JBA TIBOR and JBATA does not collect data from external parties.
+Principle 15 Internal Controls over Data Collection

+Currently, only rates submitted by reference banks are used to calculate JBA TIBOR and JBATA does not collect data from external parties.
 Accordingly, this Principle is determined to be not applicable to our assessment.